Second-order asymptotic expansion and thermodynamic interpretation of a fast-slow Hamiltonian system: The model problem in action-angle variables

 \section{The model problem in action-angle variables}

-To analyse the dynamics of \(y_\eps\) and \(z_\eps\) for \(0<\eps<\eps_0\), a detailed asymptotic analysis is required.
-We build on~\cite[Appendix A]{Bornemann1998a}, which introduces action-angle variables and uses tools from the perturbation theory of integrable Hamiltonian systems (as presented, for instance, in~\cite{Arnold2006b}), to derive the asymptotic behaviour of \(y_\eps\) and \(z_\eps\) to first-order.
-We will expand the results and determine the explicit form of the second-order correction.
-As in~\cite{Bornemann1998a}, we start by rephrasing the governing perturbed system of Newtonian equations~\eqref{eq:04}.
-We denote by \((\eta_\eps, \zeta_\eps)\) the canonical momenta corresponding to the positions \((y_\eps, z_\eps)\).
-Then the equations of motion~\eqref{eq:04}, together with the velocity relations
+To study the dynamics of \(y_\eps\) and \(z_\eps\) for \(0<\eps<\eps_0\), a detailed asymptotic analysis is required.
+An in-depth description for the case of multiple fast and slow DOF can be found in~\cite{Klar2021}, which similarly uses ideas from~\cite{Bornemann1998a, Reich2000}.
+The proof sketches given below are conceptually similar to those in~\cite{Klar2021}, but are more transparent due to less notational overhead.
+The idea is to transform the fast DOF into action-angle variables.
+To this end, one first phrases the problem in Hamiltonian form.
+For this, one denotes by \((\eta_\eps, \zeta_\eps)\) the canonical momenta corresponding to the positions \((y_\eps, z_\eps)\).
+Then the equations of motion~\eqref{eq:04}, together with the velocity relations \(\dot{y}_\eps = \eta_\eps\) and \(\dot{z}_\eps = \zeta_\eps\), are given by the canonical equations of motion belonging to the energy function